-13. SUBSEQUENT EVENTS
+14. SUBSEQUENT EVENTS

-The pandemic COVID-19 has started to affect Seychelles from March, 2020 onwards before issuing these financial statements.
-The main sources of income of the country are from tourism and fisheries sectors and the source of the country's consumption of food, beverage and consumables are imported.
+The Global pandemic COVID-19 has started to affect Seychelles from March, 2020 onwards before issuing these financial statements.
+The main sources of income of the country is from tourism and fisheries sector and the source of the country's consumption of food, beverage and consumables are imported.
 The FiTI Association was affected due to slow down and delayed project implementation.